elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

 ## Generalized PCA Algorithm

 * From n-dimension to k-dimension   (k < n)
      - Find k vectors in Rn that will minimize the combined projection error of the data in Rn

-**Algorithm overview**
+* **Algorithm overview**

- * 1. Preprocessing, or feature scaling
+    1. Preprocessing, or feature scaling (normalization)

- * 2. Compute the "covariance" matrix
+    2. Compute the "covariance" matrix
         - How each feature is related to another

- * 3. Find the "eigenvectors" of the covariance matrix
+    3. Find the "eigenvectors" of the covariance matrix

- * 4. Find the important principal components
+    4. Find the important principal components
       - Transform your features into k-dimension

 Notes: